UnitedLands/community/info/faq.md

 ## How do I make alcohol?
 A Brewing Guide can be found on the website that takes you step-by-step over each component needed to create a good drink.
 We only provide 1 recipe (Beer) as an example, but the rest need to be figured out yourself.
 Part of what makes alcohol valuable on United Lands is it's exclusivity - it's difficult to make a high quality brew.
 Recipes can be bought from other players or created through experimentation, so look for what works!

+## Why can't I mine below y45 on Earth?
+In short, it is to ensure the longevity of the Earth map and prevent a reset for as long as possible.
+Earth is a custom map with custom ore generation, it is far, far, far more densely packed than that of a vanilla map and as such can cause major problems for a server's economy.
+To prevent this we have implemented a simple rule.
+If your town does not own the land, it cannot mine it.